Is It Bad To Push Start A Motorcycle?

 The same is with the clutch.
 Will push starting a motorcycle place wear on the clutch?
 Yes, but the wear put on the clutch is almost negligible because of how minor the wear would be.

 Push starting a motorcycle will be more difficult if you are noticing that the clutch is wearing out or beginning to slip.
-In order to be pushed to start, the bike needs to have a healthy clutch so when the transmission is engaged, it will be able to hold long enough for the engine to turn.
+In order to be pushed to start, the motorcycle needs to have a healthy clutch so when the transmission is engaged, it will be able to hold long enough for the engine to turn.

 How Does It Work?